cederikdotcom/venturestarter/docs/salespitch.md

 3. Paste into Claude
 4. Copy the generated artifacts to your GitHub repo

 **That's it.** No installations.
 No dependencies.
-No learning curve.
+Just AI-powered documentation generation.

 ## Why VentureStarter?